ashiklom/pecan.book/Connecting-pecan-to-a-remote-server.md

 # Loading modules on a remote server

-If running on the BU Geo cluster add `module load hdf5 netcdf nco` to your `.cshrc` file
+If running on the BU Geo cluster add `module load hdf5 netcdf nco` to your `.cshrc` or `.bashrc` file (depending upon which shell you use by default)

 # Steps for setting up a remote model run

+1. Before doing an individual run you will need to make sure that the PEcAn code is installed (and preferably up to date) in your home directory on the remote machine.
+Note that you just need to install and build the code, not the database.
+See the Using Github instructions on how to clone PEcAn.

 1. Make a copy of an existing pecan settings file, preferably for the same site, using cleansettings.R